 Some people will cringe to know, I didn’t even know the car had two replaceable air filters.
 I basically know how to use GasBuddy to find and pump the cheapest gas near me.
 That’s basically the extent to my car knowledge for beginners.

 I wasn’t sure how often to replace cabin air filter.
-I also wasn’t sure how often to replace engine air filter either.
+What is the cabin air filter change interval?
+What is the engine air filter change interval?
 But I must admit, they both did look dirty and gross.
 Then I briefly went through the stages of shaming.
 How can I let my kids breath air from those disgusting filters 60,000 miles later?
 Here’s a photo of my dirty cabin air filter.
 Yuck!

 When I got home, I first watched a video on how to change engine air filter.